-edition without comparison with the Italian editions which makes the 2 to 2 to appear on magical instruments, even in the version where the clearer source of confusion among the figures.
+The Frimost sigil, despite all difficulties in the variant texts, is particularly consistent in appearance.
+It is also among the sigils that appear on magical instruments, even in the version where the clearer form of his sigil is misattributed to Bucon.
+This, taken with the use of his sigil and others as inscriptions on instruments, may point to the source of confusion among the figures.
 Of the confused sigils, almost every case is to be found among the first eight spirits.
 Often also we find that the plates illustrating the symbols of the three chiefs in the French editions have additional characters underneath them that are not theirs but those of three of these eighteen spirits.
-Taken together these facts suggest a misreading of a now lost plate of illustrations. form of his sigil is misattributed to Bucon.
-This, taken with the use of his sigil and others as inscriptions on instruments, may point to the
+Taken together these facts suggest a misreading of a now lost plate of illustrations.